 Before processing a loan application, banks and financial institutions always look at the borrower’s credit score and repayment history.

-CIBIL collects and organises all information about a user’s credit history and makes it available to banks and financial institutions.
-The data is gathered through banks and financial institutions.
-CIBIL then processes the information on a monthly basis and generates a detailed credit information report (CIR) of the user’s credit history.
+CIBIL collects information about a user’s credit history from banks and financial institutions, processes the data on a monthly basis, and generates a detailed credit information report (CIR) for the user.
+This report is then made available to banks and financial institutions.

 Because credit score showcases the creditworthiness of the user, it becomes the most important factor considered for home loans.